-We will introduce an algebra of natural states and we will use it to classify the linear transformations on said amplitude.
+Based on our main result, we will introduce an algebra of natural states and we will use it to classify the linear transformations on said amplitude.
 We will start with the 2D case, then the 4D case.
 In all cases, the probability amplitude transforms linearly with respect to general linear transformations and the probability measure, obtained from the determinant, is positive-definite.
+We will see that the 2D case automatically reduces to standard non-relativistic quantum mechanics when the general linear group is reduced to the spinor group, and the 4D case reduces to relativistic quantum mechanics automatically also when the general linear group is reduced to the spinor group.
+Finally, we will show that the general linear group entails gravity as a gauge invariant theory.

-5.1 Algebra of Natural States, in 2D
+4.1 Algebra of Natural States, in 2D

 The notation of our upcoming definitions will be significantly improved if we use a geometric representation for matrices.
-Let us therefore introduce a geometric representation of $2 \times 2$ matrices.
+Let us therefore introduce a geometric representation of $2\times 2$ matrices.

-5.1.1 Geometric Representation of $2 \times 2$ matrices
+4.1.1 Geometric Representation of $2 \times 2$ matrices